cShirley14/clouddruid/src/content/post/quickbuild-tabernacle-concierge/index.md

 And yes, I gratuitously got to add in NixOS to my workflow.
 Some things are non-negotiable. 😄

 The full source is up on GitHub: [aws-quickbuild-challenge](https://github.com/cShirley14/aws-quickbuild-challenge).
+You can also check out the [live site](https://cshirley14.github.io/aws-quickbuild-challenge/).

 ## The Demo